Sensitive Teeth: Causes and Treatment By summer on September 26, 2013

 Gooch Family Dental

-Gooch Family Dental is dedicated to providing convenient, comprehensive dentistry to the community in Birmingham, AL. We take advantage of the latest dental technology to streamline treatment, and deliver fast, beautiful results.
+Gooch Family Dental is dedicated to providing convenient, comprehensive dentistry from our dental office in Birmingham, AL. We take advantage of the latest dental technology to streamline treatment, and deliver fast, beautiful results.
 Our proud affiliations include:

 • The American Dental Association